Thursday, November 9, 2023

 [Photo by Yannick Pulver on Unsplash]

-On the verge of understanding his identity, Peter declared he was the Messiah, the Son of God.
-He did so until Jesus explained what it meant to be God’s anointed – betrayal, suffering, and unjust death.
-Peter then rebuked him with Satan’s own words.
-The role of the Suffering Servant of the LORD was unacceptable to Peter.
+On the verge of understanding his identity, Peter declared that Jesus was the Messiah, the Son of God, but his new insight evaporated when Christ explained what it meant to be God’s Anointed One: Betrayal, Suffering, and Death.
+Peter then rebuked Jesus with Satan’s own words.
+The role of the ‘Suffering Servant of Yahweh’ was unacceptable to Peter and the rest of the disciples, but also a dire threat to the Devil and his kingdom.

 • You know that the rulers of the Gentiles dominate them, and their great ones tyrannize them.
 Not so shall it be among you: but whosoever would become great among you shall be your servant, and whosoever would be first among you shall be your slave; even as the Son of Man came not to be served, but to serve, and to give his life a ransom for many.”